ertgl/obfuscator-webpack-plugin/README.md

 ## Installation

-To install the plugin, you can use `npm` or another package manager.
-Make sure to install the obfuscator package as well.
+Install `javascript-obfuscator` and the plugin using `npm` or another package
+manager:

 ```sh
 npm install -D javascript-obfuscator obfuscator-webpack-plugin